forrestblade/portfolio/markdown/featured/json/index.md

 show: "true"
 ---

 I created this web based tool to help data researchers quickly convert datasets like CSV and JSON back and forth.
-I did this because JSON is a more manipulatable dataset when it comes to implmenting client side machine learning soltuions.
+I did this because JSON is a more manipulatable dataset when it comes to implmenting client side machine learning solutions.